 - or (2) Must have resided in Rhode Island as a full-time student at a school, college or university and will complete or have completed one entire semester , trimester or summer session by December 31, 2022, and you will continue to reside in the State as a full-time student at that same school, college or university through the State Pageant and, if you win, through the 2022 national pageant.

 - Must agree, that if selected to represent Rhode Island in the MISS USA or MISS TEEN USA pageant, you will participate in that pageant, and will abide by all the rules and regulations governing that pageant.
 If you win the MISS USA pageant, they must agree to participate in the MISS UNIVERSE PAGEANT, and to abide by the rules and regulations governing that pageant.

-- No contestant or any member of their immediate family can be employed by or work as a volunteer for IMG Universe, LLC, IMG Worldwide, LLC d/b/a the Miss Universe Organization, any State Director in the MISS USA and/or MISS TEEN USA Pageant system, any company or enterprise IMG (Miss Universe Organization) owns or controls, Ernst & Young, or, any of the subsidiaries, affilates or related companies of the foregoing.
+- No contestant or any member of their immediate family or living in their household is currently, or has within the last two (2) years been employed by or an officer, director or agent (including a volunteer worker) of any of the following: The MISS Brand Corp. d/b/a The Miss USA Organization, any company or enterprise they own or control, any State Director in the MISS USA and/or MISS TEEN USA Pageant system, any company or enterprise the Miss USA Organization owns or controls, Ernst & Young, or, any of the subsidiaries, affiliates or related companies of the foregoing.
 If contestant or any member of their immediate family is employed by any of the foregoing or any firm or corporation controlled or affiliated with any of them, they must notify the state director immediately, in writing, so that their eligibility may be determined.